wn-doolittle/caliper-spec/caliper.md

 ## 3.1 Profiles
 The Caliper Information Model is comprised of a number of activity profiles, each of which models a particular learning or supporting activity.
 Each profile provides a common/structured vocabularly / concepts and terms for describing events such as annotating a document, starting an assessment or grading a submission.
 Extending the model involves adding a new profile or enhancing an existing one.

+Implementors are free to implement as many or as few Caliper profiles as are necessary to adequately model your learning domain.

 TODO: ADDITIONAL INTRO TEXT

 [Basic](#basicProfile), [Annotation](#annotationProfile), [Assessment](#annotationProfile), [Assignable](#assignableProfile), [Forum](#forumProfile), [Media](#mediaProfile), [Grading](#gradingProfile), [Reading](#readingProfile), [Session](#sessionProfile), [ToolUse](#toolUseProfile)